 For every separate test run, the following parameters shall be determined and noted:

 The maximum A-weighted sound pressure level of both sides of the vehicle, indicated during each passage of the vehicle between the two lines AA' and BB', shall be mathematically rounded to the first decimal place (Lwot,κj).
 If a sound peak obviously out of character with the general sound pressure level is observed, the measurement shall be discarded.
 Left and right side may be measured simultaneously or separately.
-For further processing the higher sound pressure level of both sides shall be used.
+For further processing, the higher sound pressure level of both sides shall be used.

-The vehicle speed readings at AA', PP’ and BB' shall be rounded and reported with the first significant digit after the decimal place. (vAA,κj; , vPP,κj; vBB,κj)
+The vehicle speed readings at AA', PP’ and BB' shall be rounded and reported with the first significant digit after the decimal place. (vAA,κj; vPP,κj; vBB,κj)

 If applicable, the engine speed readings at AA' and BB' shall be reported as a full integer value (nAA,κj; nBB,κj).